Superstar64/aith/README.md

 	t(!) # owning pointer, must be used linearly t[!] # owning array, must be used linearly t -> t' # function type
-	<x,y> t # generic type, where x and y are type variables in t
+	<x,x'> t # generic type, where x and y are type variables in t
-	<x extends a & b> t # constrainted generic type by a and b
+	<x extends c & c'> t # constrainted generic type by c and c'

 Owner pointers and owner arrays are only used for allocating, they must be borrowed to perform other actions on.